LoganXav/KeniaClientMonorepo/apps/web/notes.md

 - Use cookies to pass user authentication state
   - Define a getAuthUser function that's literally grabbing the auth user from the cookies (NOTE: either store the entire auth user object in there or the access token only.
 You can always fetch the object when you need the data)
 - Another option is to use redux toolkit for global state management and use the workaround for the useDispatch and useSelector hooks in server components (WILL SCALE BETTER!!)

+- Decide whether to use parallel routes and conditionally render whether private or public routes depending on auth user state.